Picture credit goes to "animationfestival.no" and was used for the "Fredrikstad Animation Festival" in Europe.

 Michal started his demo using Maya and a free rig available to to the public.
 He imported some audio from “Liar, Liar” and proceeded to show us each and every step of his process, flying from menu to menu and making rapid changes and edits.
 He explained exactly why he was doing what he was doing, and would ask the audience for feedback on his work while he did it.
 Asking the crowd for feedback and suggestions made the session more interactive and laid back, which seemed to be greatly appreciated by those in attendance; everyone had a great time.
 After a short 40 minutes, Michal had fully animated a character including facial expressions, body movement, even mouth movements synced with the dialogue.
 And the crowd had helped!

 The evening closed with Michal explaining his role at the Animation Collaborative, and a thank you.
 This truly wasn’t a night to miss for any hopeful animators or those interested in the field of animation.
-Hopefully we will have more speakers that with interactive presentations and allow the crowd to get more involved.
-I’m ready for more speakers like him, are you?
+Hopefully we will have more speakers with approaches similar to Michal’s; interactive presentations that allow the crowd to get more involved.

 Digital Art & Animation student at Cogswell College